Skip to main content

 A lock ( ) or https:// means you’ve safely connected to the .gov website.
 Share sensitive information only on official, secure websites.

-Instructor Licensing & Certification
+Driving Instructor Licensing & Certification

 The Maryland Motor Vehicle Administration (MVA) licenses and certifies driving instructors in Maryland.
+Driving schools are responsible for ensuring their instructors are properly certified before allowing them to teach.
+Instructors must:

 • Be affiliated with a licensed driving school